ThibaultJanBeyer/DragSelect/deploying.md

 1. do thorough testing
 2. `npm run rollup`
-3. you can deploy a new version by pushing to github (gh-pages will be build by travis)
+3. Travis will take care of deployment to gh-pages when you push/merge to github (gh-pages will be build by travis)

 If this was successful, the next step is to publish the new version on `npm`: